-What is Galaxy ward?
+What is galaxy ward?

-What to expect on Galaxy ward
+What to expect on galaxy ward

 What happens once my child has been admitted?

-Your child may need multiple investigations whilst an in-patient either to diagnose their condition or to monitor how they are responding to treatment.
+Your child may need multiple investigations whilst an inpatient either to diagnose their condition or to monitor how they are responding to treatment.
 Medical staff will always explain these to you and your child and give you any results once they are available.

 Infection control measures